-WildFly ships with a subsystem named batch which is the administration side of JSR 352, also known as Batch API for Java applications.
+WildFly ships with the subsystem batch-jberet which is the administration side of JSR 352, also known as Batch API for Java applications.
 This JSR specifies a programming model for batch applications and a runtime for scheduling and executing jobs.

 WildFly Batch Job Repository configuration

-Out of the box, the following configuration is included:
+Out of the box, the following configuration defines the batch-jberet subsystem:

 Another important advantage of using a JDBC Job Repository is that you will be able to restart your jobs from the point they left off, in case of application server failure.

 Setting the job repository to use JDBC is just a matter of executing a couple of CLI commands:

 As you can see, the jdbc-repository points to the datasource PostgrePool.
 Therefore, you need to have in your datasource configuration a resource with that name:

 <datasource jndi-name="java:/PostGreDS" pool-name="PostgrePool"> <connection-url>jdbc:postgresql://localhost:5432/jbpm</connection-url> <driver>postgres</driver> <security> <user-name>postgres</user-name> <password>jbpm</password> </security> </datasource> <drivers> <driver name="postgres" module="org.postgres"> <driver-class>org.postgresql.Driver</driver-class> </driver> </drivers>

 Once that initialize the Batch API with some jobs, the tables will be automatically created: